 Single flowers that are small, and open flat.
 Great edging or hedge plants.

-Some of today's climbers desended from the Ramblers.
+Some of today's climbers descended from the Rambler roses.

-These roses are generally very large, quick growing, hardy plants.
+These types of roses are generally very large, quick growing, and very hardy rose plants.

 Shrub Roses Shrub roses are divided into several major sub-classes.

 Are fairly tall,all-season bloomers,hardy, disease resistant, have very fragrant flowers in clusters.
 They can tolerate less sun than other roses.

 Hybrid Rugosa Roses Low growing plants that have wrinkled foliage.
 They are disease resistant.
 Single or double flowers.

 Are great if you live near the beach.
 They will tolerate wind and sea spray well.

 These rose types are shrubs or short climbers.
 They have excellent hardiness.
 A wide variety of colors and flower form.